uncopenweb/jsonic/doc/js.rst

       .. versionadded:: 0.5

+   .. method:: synth(args)

+      Immediately synthesizes an utterance on the server and caches its URL for later playback.
+The utterance adopts the properties of the channel as if it was queued behind all other commands on the channel.
+The synthesis startsimmediately and does not block the next command queued on the channel.
+The resulting speech is not queued on the channel but is always cached.

+      :param args: Object with the following properties:

+         text (required)
+            String text to speak.

+         channel (optional)
+            String name of the channel.
+Defaults to :const:`default` if not specified.

+      :type args: object
+      :return: A deferred callback with a invoked with no parameters when the synth command is processed (before) and when it completes (after)
+      :rtype: :class:`JSonicDeferred`

+      .. versionadded:: 0.5

    .. method:: unpause(args)

       Immediately unpauses all output and commands on a channel.
 Fails when the channel is not paused.